 The Student Counselling Service provides brief individual counselling, for registered students at the College for any personal issue/s that may be affecting your wellbeing.
 These might include academic problems, low mood, anxiety, depression, relationship issues, loneliness, bereavement, issues around sexuality, self-esteem or self-harm.
 We also offer some Life Skills workshops.
 The service is free, and is confidential except under exceptional circumstances.
 For more information about confidentiality please see our Privacy Notice .

-When you have registered with us you will be offered a therapeutic consultation with a counsellor where you can talk about your difficulties and discuss whether counselling might be helpful.
+When you have registered with us you will be offered an initial conversation with a counsellor where you can talk about your difficulties and discuss whether counselling might be helpful.
 This may also be a starting point to another source of help if that is more appropriate.

 To arrange an appointment you will need to register with the service through our webpage.
 You will need to use your College login details.
 We use a standalone system and any information you provide is confidential to our Service.

-We aim to offer you a therapeutic consultation with a counsellor as quickly as possible.
-At times of peak demand, we may offer you an initial conversation of up to 30 minutes with a counsellor in order to see you quicker.
-Following this initial conversation, you and your counsellor will decide the most supportive options for you
+We aim an initial conversation of up to 30 minutes with a counsellor as soon as we are able.
+Following this you and your counsellor will decide the most supportive options for you.

 To ensure you are seen as quickly as possible we ask you to let us know the times you are available so we can offer you an appointment that fits around your schedule.
 The greater flexibility you have in when you are able to attend the more likely it is that you will have an early appointment.
 We do request that you give us as much notice as possible if you are unable to attend your appointment.
 This is to enable us to offer the time to another student who is waiting for an appointment.

-Following this meeting if you and your counsellor agree that counselling with the Service is the best way forward for you, your counsellor will offer you an appointment as soon as they have a space available at the time you have let them know you are available to attend.
+Following this meeting if you and your counsellor agree that counselling with the Service is the best way forward for you, we will offer you an appointment as soon as a counsellor has a space available at the time you have let them know you are available to attend.

 If it is agreed that further counselling within the service would be most helpful for you, we will ask for your availability in the coming weeks.
 We understand that being a student at Imperial College is likely to mean having a full diary, which can largely be out of your control.
 We will do our absolute best to be flexible around your needs.
 We also ask that you be as flexible as possible regarding the days and times in which you can be seen.
 If you have a limited availability as to when you can be seen, it is likely that you will need to wait longer for counselling to begin.

 We aim to offer you a weekly appointment at the same day and time within 4 weeks from when you are first seen.
 This might be longer at times of particularly high demand.
 Ongoing counselling appointments are for 50 minutes.
-Typically we will offer you four consecutive meetings, with the option of having a further three sessions in one academic year.
+Typically we will offer you a further four consecutive meetings.

 Cancellations / Missed Appointments